chichi-ugo/Election_Analysis/README.md

 1. Calculate the voter turnout for each county.
 2. Calculate the percentage of votes from each county and the total count.
 3. Find the county with the highest turnout.

+## Challenge Results
+From the analysis, we found:
+- The voter turnout for each of the counties are as follows:
+  - Jefferson: with 38,855 votes cast, 10.5% of overall turnout.
+  - Denver: with 306,055 votes cast, 82.8% of overall turnout.
+  - Arapahoe: with 24,801 votes cast,  6.7% of overall turnout.
+- The county with the highest voter turnout was found to be Denver

+The summary of the voter analysis can be seen in the text file within the analysis folder here, and is also depicted below.

 ## Challenge Summary